The Birth of Festival of the Sound

-Hundreds of Canadian and international musicians have performed at the Festival over 28 seasons, among them: string quartets of the stature of the Tokyo, St. Lawrence, New Zealand and Penderecki, and the Gryphon and Beaux Arts Trios; singers Jean Stilwell, Russell Braun, Mark DuBois and Kevin McMillan; pianists André Laplante, Jane Coop, Menahem Pressler and Angela Hewitt; violinists Pinchas Zukerman, Corey Cerovsek, Martin Beaver and James Ehnes; cellists Janos Starker, Yo-Yo Ma, Denis Brott, Shauna Rolston and Denise Djokic; choirs such as Christ Church Cathedral Choir, the Toronto Mendelssohn Choir and The Elmer Iseler Singers.
-Orchestras appearing at the FOTS have included the Toronto Symphony and the World and National Youth Orchestras.
-Composers-in-residence such as Srul Irving Glick and Robert Rosen have written works on site during the Festival and several premieres of works by Canadian composers are featured each year.
+Hundreds of Canadian and international musicians have performed at the Festival for nearly 40 seasons.
+Among them: string quartets of the stature of the Tokyo, St. Lawrence, New Zealand, and Penderecki; the Gryphon and Beaux Arts Trios; vocalists Jean Stilwell, Russell Braun, Mark DuBois, and Kevin McMillan; pianists André Laplante, Jane Coop, Menahem Pressler, and Angela Hewitt; violinists Pinchas Zukerman, Corey Cerovsek, Martin Beaver, and James Ehnes; cellists Janos Starker, Yo-Yo Ma, Denis Brott, Shauna Rolston, and Denise Djokic; and choirs such as Christ Church Cathedral Choir, the Toronto Mendelssohn Choir, and The Elmer Iseler Singers.
+Orchestras appearing at the Festival have included the Toronto Symphony Orchestra, National Academy Orchestra, and the National Youth Orchestra of Canada.
+Composers-in-residence such as Srul Irving Glick, and Robert Rosen have written works on-site during the Festival and several premieres of works by Canadian composers are frequently featured.

-Cruises aboard the 500 passenger Island Queen have been part of the Festival since the beginning, growing from a gala sunset cruise in 1980 to regularly scheduled cruises featuring music from classical to dixieland to jazz styles.
+Cruises aboard the 475-passenger Island Queen have been part of the Festival since its beginning, growing from a gala sunset cruise in 1980 to regularly scheduled cruises featuring music ranging from classical, folk, jazz, and many other styles.

-CBC Radio One and Two have broadcast Festival concerts every year since the concert series began.
-TV Ontario has filmed programmes and other events, giving extensive publicity not only to the Festival, but to the community as well.
+CBC Radio One and Two broadcasted Festival concerts for many years and TV Ontario filmed programmes and other events, giving extensive publicity not only to the Festival, but to the community as well.
 In addition, there was a joint CBC/BBC documentary made that has been shown to audiences across Canada and throughout Western Europe.